 Table~\ref{tbl:regression_coefficients} shows that introducing more variables in columns has increased log-likelihood, Bayesian Information Criterion (BIC), and Akaike Information Criterion (AIC).
-It shows that expertise has a consistently positive and statistical predictive-power on persuasiveness (the empirical evidence for Hypothesis~\ref{hp:hypothesis1}).
-The statistical significance is robust even after adding many more variables shown in the rightmost column.
-Also, confidence has a positive statistical predictive-power to predict persuasiveness (the empirical evidence for Hypothesis~\ref{hp:hypothesis3}).
-However, its coefficient (importance) is less than the expertise (aligned with research in confidence heuristics~\cite{thomas1995confidence}).
+It shows that expertise has a consistently positive and statistically significant impact on persuasiveness (the empirical evidence for Hypothesis~\ref{hp:hypothesis1}).
+This statistical significance is robust even after adding many more variables shown in the rightmost column.
+Also, confidence has a positive and statistical effect to predict persuasiveness (the empirical evidence for Hypothesis~\ref{hp:hypothesis3}).
+However, its coefficient (importance) is less than expertise (aligned with research in confidence heuristics~\cite{thomas1995confidence}).
 This result is found when the platform provides immediate feedback for every question.
 If no feedback is provided or there is no right or wrong answer (i.e. judgmental questions), people might use confidence as a more substantial metric in their appraisal distribution.